delzey/Alienware-Aurora-R11-Hackintosh/README.md

 **Some issues**:
   - Killer Wi-Fi AX1650 - did not work (Changed to Fenvi FV-T919 then to DW1830)
+    - Broadcom M.2 NGFF WiFi Wireless Card BCM94360NG (All working correctly, unlock with apple watch, Apple KB & Mouse)
   - Hynix 1Tb NVMe SSD did not work (Changed to 970 Evo Plus)
-  - Bluetooth not working properly (Not much time spent in troubleshooting)
+  - ~~Bluetooth not working properly (Not much time spent in troubleshooting)~~
-     - Working after change to DW1830 - This is a downgrade from Killer AX1650 but it works

 **BIOS Settings**: (These are my current settings, yours may be different)
  - Reset to Optimized Defaults